kdrag0n/pyrobud/README.md

 environment located at `/home/pyrobud/venv` and a Git clone of the bot located at `/home/pyrobud/pyrobud`.
 This setup avoids tainting the system's Python install with unmanaged packages and allows the bot to self-update using Git.

+If you're using Docker to run the bot, use [pyrobud-docker.service](https://github.com/kdrag0n/pyrobud/blob/master/systemd/pyrobud-docker.service) instead.

 `tmux` or `screen` should never be used to run the bot in production.
 A supervisor, unlike a terminal multiplexer, contains a plethora of features crucial for proper